 This isn’t the most common case by any stretch.
 Most employers are business casual or casual, and most programmers work for most employers.
 But this style of dress is increasingly common.
 And tech companies in Silicon Valley and other locations are leading the charge.

-Remote Work: Pants-Optional
+5. Remote Work: Pants-Optional

 One last point worth mentioning is that the programming world features more than its fair share of remote work.
 A remote job is one that you do entirely from your home.

 When you work remotely, there is, of course, no dress code.
-At its most stringent, you need to be relatively presentable form the waist up while you do videoconferencing.
+At its most stringent, you need to be relatively presentable from the waist up while you do videoconferencing.

 Remote work is the ultimate case for wearing whatever you feel like.
 It’s also what I do, and I can attest to how great it is.

 How Should You Dress?

-So I’ve now described the gamut of how your employer expects you to dress as a programmer.
+So, I’ve now described the gamut of how your employer expects you to dress as a programmer.
 But how should you dress?
 If your employer is a casual employer, should you impress by wearing formal dress?
-Or should you try to push the envelope by wearing crocs and tank-tops?
+Or should you try to push the envelope by wearing Crocs and tank tops?

 No serious company is promoting you based on how you dress (as opposed to the quality of your work), so coming to work two dress codes above expectation is just serving to make you uncomfortable.
 And, on the flip side, under-dressing isn’t making some kind of powerful societal statement—you’re just giving your boss a headache.

 You’ll probably dress more casually than the average corporate worker.
 It’ll depend a lot on the industry you go into and on your organization’s specific policies.
 But whatever those policies, you should wind up dressing in a way that makes you presentable without standing out.